Registration and Withdrawal

 Note: Students will not be able to withdraw from their last class using Fish ‘R’ Net.
-Dropping the last class is considered a withdrawal from the College and must be done in the Registrar’s Office.
+Dropping the last class is considered a withdrawal from the College and the online Withdrawal from College form must be completed.

 Withdrawals for military or medical reasons are evaluated on a case-by-case basis.

 A student who withdraws and is away from the College for more than four calendar years from the semester of last attendance will be held to the degree requirements in place at the time the student returns to St. John Fisher College.